Back to blog

 So how do you notice buying signals to get more sales leads if you're selling a B2B product online?
 Despite the lack of verbal signs and body language nuances, there are plenty of opportunities to extract insights about buying signals based on potential clients' online behavior.

-Signing up for a free trial
+1. Signing up for a free trial

-One of the most simple examples of customer buying signals is a user signing up with their business email address for a free trial, which shows that they want to try a product or service.
+One of the most simple examples of customer buying signals data is a user signing up with their business email address for a free trial, which shows that they want to try a product or service.

-Filling out your forms
+2. Filling out your forms

 Filling out contact forms on your website or inquiring about products and services.
 This action is a strong buying signal because of two reasons.
 First, they provide you with their contact details; second, they show initiative to learn more about your business.

-Subscribing to newsletter
+3. Subscribing to a newsletter

 Although those users who subscribe to newsletters but don't interact more are usually still waiting to be ready to buy, it's still a good sign of interest.
 A potential client clearly confirms that they want to hear more about your business.
 An effective email marketing campaign will help warm prospective customers up to your products or services.

-Talking about challenges
+4. Talking about challenges

-This buying signal is as relevant to an online business as it is for an in-person B2C sales process.
+B2B intent data is as relevant to an online business as it is for an in-person B2C sales process.
 However, in this case, the client might mention these challenges by filling out a form on your website or by engaging with educational content related to these challenges.

 You might also find confirmation that this potential client is experiencing challenges by doing research about the potential client yourself.
 You can then use this information and address these pain points in your communication.